react-native-webview/react-native-webview/docs/Guide.md

 This runs the JavaScript in the `runFirst` string before the page is loaded.
 In this case, the value of `window.isNativeApp` will be set to true before the web code executes.

 > **Warning**
 > On Android, this may work, but it is not 100% reliable (see [#1609](https://github.com/react-native-webview/react-native-webview/issues/1609) and [#1099](https://github.com/react-native-webview/react-native-webview/pull/1099)).
-Consider using `injectJavaScriptObject` instead.
+Consider using `injectedJavaScriptObject` instead.

 By setting `injectedJavaScriptBeforeContentLoadedForMainFrameOnly: false`, the JavaScript injection will occur on all frames (not just the top frame) if supported for the given platform.
 However, although support for `injectedJavaScriptBeforeContentLoadedForMainFrameOnly: false` has been implemented for iOS and macOS, [it is not clear](https://github.com/react-native-webview/react-native-webview/pull/1119#issuecomment-600275750) that it is actually possible to inject JS into iframes at this point in the page lifecycle, and so relying on the expected behaviour of this prop when set to `false` is not recommended.